What Are the Income Requirements for a Marriage Green Card Sponsor?

 IV.
 What if the main Green Card sponsor does not meet the minimum income requirement to sponsor?

-In the event that the main Green Card sponsor’s income is not sufficient to meet the minimum income requirements to sponsor the marriage Green Card applicant, the main Green Card sponsor may request the assistance from other adult household members.
+If the main Green Card sponsor’s income is not sufficient to meet the minimum income requirements to sponsor the marriage Green Card applicant, the main Green Card sponsor may request the assistance from other adult household members.
 These individuals may be any of the following that are at least eighteen (18) years of age to complete the Form I-864A:

 - The parents